Neuropathy Pain Relief by

-Our Neuropathy Blueprint step treatment programs is often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
-Our breakthrough program helps to stimulate the nerves and improves blood flow which nourishes the tissue in your extremities – legs, feet, toes, hands and fingers.
+Our Neuropathy treatment programs are often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
+Our breakthrough program helps to stimulate the nerves and improves blood flow which nourishes the tissue in your extremities – legs, feet, toes, hands, and fingers.
 The result is no more pins and needles and less pain.

 Additional Information about Peripheral Neuropathy

 What is peripheral neuropathy?

 Peripheral neuropathy (PN) is a disorder of the peripheral nerves – the motor, sensory and autonomic nerves that connect the spinal cord to muscles, skin and internal organs.
 The condition usually affects the hands and feet, causing weakness, numbness, tingling, burning, and pain.

 The disease adversely affects balance, making people with peripheral neuropathy 15 times more likely to fall than the general public.
 PN can take a variable course, coming and going slowly, progressing over the years or it can become severe and debilitating very quickly.

 What causes peripheral neuropathy?